 Briony is about my age.
 My dad has some English friends – all of them are musicians – and Briony is the daughter of his friend, multi-instrumentalist, folk expert, singer and songwriter Mat Williams.
 She wrote an original album (‘Solstice’) at the age of 14.
 That was impressive.
 I still love listening to this particular album and I am very proud that I could contribute some drum parts.
-One of the tracks is going to be included on my ‘Chi Might’ album.
+One of the tracks off that album (Hiatus) is included as a bonus track on my ‘Chi Might’ album.

 Audiotrailer of Briony’s album ‘Solstice’